Best Science Fiction Books of All Time

 Dune by Frank Herbert

-Set thousands of years in humanity’s future, Dune takes place in a vast interstellar empire where faster-than-light travel has enabled the colonization of numerous worlds, with the desert planet Arrakis at the center of it all.
-Despite its harsh conditions and giant sandworms, Arrakis is the only source of “spice,” a life-extending drug that enhances mental abilities and is crucial for space navigation.
+Set thousands of years in the future, Dune takes place in a vast interstellar empire where faster-than-light travel has made colonization of countless worlds possible, with the desert planet Arrakis at the center of it all.
+Despite its harsh environment and giant sandworms, Arrakis is the only source of “spice,” a life-extending drug that boosts mental abilities and is essential for space navigation.

-When House Atreides takes control of Arrakis, Paul Atreides is thrust into a world of political intrigue, ecological challenges, and ancient prophecies, as he navigates prophetic visions and the unforgiving desert.
+When House Atreides takes control of Arrakis, Paul Atreides is thrown into a world of political intrigue, ecological challenges, and ancient prophecies, navigating both prophetic visions and the unforgiving desert.

 Read more about the Dune series here!